ca4ti/DragonProbe/README.md

 [...]
 ```

+**NOTE**: I2C functionality sometimes breaks with certain USB hubs.
+If this is
+the case, try unplugging and replugging the entire hub.

 #### I2C temperature sensor emulation

 If the board/MCU has a builtin temperature sensor, a fake I2C device on the bus